monotone-RK/uart/README.md

 uart
 ==============
-This is an UART sample design for DIGILENT for ATLYS board.
+This is an UART sample design for DIGILENT ATLYS board.

 ise: Xilinx ISE Project file (Webpack edition)